 However, being prepared with these things at home can help make your recovery more comfortable and, hopefully, help you feel more supported during those early postpartum days.

 - Cesarean delivery

 - Shop our postpartum favorites

 This post contains affiliate links.
-Hello Postpartum may receive a small commission – at no extra cost to you – should you purchase through a link on this page.
+Hello Postpartum may receive a small commission – at no extra cost – should you purchase through a link on this page.
 Thanks for helping us continue to provide free content for our readers.

 Essential postpartum must-haves

 No matter your delivery type or if you’re breastfeeding or formula feeding, there are some essential must-haves that every new mother should have at home to help aid in postpartum recovery.

 Often overlooked for the ever-popular birth plan, a postpartum recovery plan is needed to help you feel most supported after giving birth.

 You can download our free postpartum guide to help you get organized, create a plan, and better prepare for life after birth.

 These ultra-soft, breathable, and reusable mesh underwear are way more comfortable than the pairs of scratchy, sticky postpartum underwear the hospital typically gives you.